brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 Ideas:

+- tools needed - i think it's hard to learn how to dev certain thing because there is no checklist for the tools needed to make certain things.
+It would be great if the tools, skills and understanding needed were listed for each tutorial.

+ex wrong: Make a Random Quote machine (use jQuery)

+ex better: Make a Random Quote machine (js, xhr, understand callbacks, thunks, json, working with json, error handling...)

 - Make a Notes app for devs.
 I love the MiniNotes app, but I hate that I can't do code formatting with it.
 It would be awesome to do one that just converts markdown